| ⇦ |

 No explanation available.
 Be the first to write the explanation for this question by commenting below.

-- The correct sequence of taxa is
+- The controlling centre of cell is

 Topics: Populations and Ecosystem